Introduction

 - Type: Part of Panch Badri Circuit

 - Why Visit: Thought to be founded by King Pandu, father of the Pandavas.
 He is said to have meditated here to atone for his sins.
-The Temple at Pandukeshwar enshrines Lord Vishnu in a meditative form.
+Temple at Pandukeshwar enshrines Lord Vishnu in a meditative form.

 - Altitude: ~1,820 meters